The city of Stockholm – situated on 14 islands in the Baltic Sea – is one of my favorite cities.

 According to many Södermalm – sometimes also referred to as Söder – is the hippest area in Europe because its trendy shops, galleries, vintage stores and Swedish design.
 Many of these places are located in SoFo (South of Folkungagatan)

-One of the main attractions on Södermalm is Fotografiska, a hot spot for photography and visual art.
+One of the main attractions in Södermalm is Fotografiska, a hot spot for photography and visual art.

-Between shopping and art have lunch or a Fika at Pom & Flora.
+Between shopping and admiring art work, have lunch or a Fika at Pom & Flora.

 Södermalm however is more than SoFo; Söder is also well known for its stunning view points.
 From Monteliusvågen (walking path) you have an amazing view on City Hall and Lake Mälaren.